How Much Does It Cost to Remodel a Shower?

 If you're remodeling the shower in your master bedroom, consider a tub-shower combo.
 The presence of a bathtub in a master bathroom can greatly increase the resale value of your home.
 Tub-shower combos are slightly more expensive than other types because you will have to pay for the bathtub, surround and installation.

 Walk-in showers and wet rooms are the most expensive option due to the amount of tiling and waterproofing work required.
 Wet rooms require a full bathroom remodel.
-While a simple shower installation may be a DIY project, you will probably want to have a professional install a walk-in shower or wet room.
-According to Fixr, a wet room can be 20% to 30% more expensive than a normal bathroom remodel.
+While a simple shower installation could be a DIY project (for those confident in their skills), you will probably want to have a professional install a walk-in shower or wet room.
+According to Fixr, a wet room remodel can cost as much as $25,000 (CAD 31,500).

-For a standard stall shower, expect to pay between $1,000 and $6,000.
-You can install a basic walk-in shower for $1,500, but the price can jump to $10,000 or more if you prefer more luxurious tiles and fixtures.
+For a standard rectangular stall shower, expect to pay between $525 and $10,000 (CAD 660 and CAD 12,600).
+On the lower end of that range, you can install a basic walk-in shower.
+Budget toward the upper end if you prefer more luxurious tiles and fixtures.

 More Related Articles: